ttreeagency/Ttree.Identicons/README.rst

 FLOW Package to generate Identicons
 ***********************************

-This contains the TYPO3 Flow package "Ttree.Identicons" to generate Identicons.
+This contains the Flow Framework package "Ttree.Identicons" to generate Identicons.
 Currently only two generators are
 available: Don Park (original version) and Github Style (inspired by the space invader style identicons provided by github).